AkuStix/NotBM/index.md

+# Night of the Blood Moon

 ## Welcome to Night of the Blood Moon

-### The Game
 Here for you is my first outing of Night of the Blood moon.
 The game that I hope to share with the world in due time.
 This is my first post on TIG and something I've wanted to do for a long time, but I felt my energy would be better spent working on the game, NotBM.
 That is... until today.
 Hopefully you will all enjoy these demonstrations as much as I have making the game.

+### The Game

 Night of the blood moon has a simple story: During Blood Moons/Lunar Eclipses your nightmares break into your dreams and begin to tear them apart.
 Simple, easy, and a reason to beat up cute creatures.